top of page

 • Vote for your city / town / village council

-• Yellow ballot paper
+• Usually a yellow ballot paper

 Even for the LA Elections, you need to go to a polling station that matches your registered constituency.